As congregational leaders plan a return to in-person programming, congregations may wish to consider the following questions.

-Note: these questions assume that in every gathering there are likely unvaccinated individuals present including children under 12 who are not eligible for vaccination as of May 2021.
+Note: these questions assume that in every gathering there are likely unvaccinated individuals present including children who are not eligible for vaccination.

 Authority and Identity

 - Who will be involved in the decision-making process about resuming limited or total in-person operations?
 And who will make that final decision?

 - If in-person programs resume, but then guidance or circumstances change, who will be involved in the decision to cease, or put new limitations on, in-person gatherings?

 Questions Related to Identity

 - Who are we as a congregation called to be right now?